Search with home returns provides advantage under high uncertainty: Diffusive search with home returns

 In the limit $\tau_b \to 0$, \eref{MFPT-main} boils down to the classical result for the mean FPT of diffusion with resetting \cite{Restart-ND-1}, but we would now like to understand the effect of non instantaneous and space-time-coupled home returns.
-In \fref{diffusive home-range}B, we plot $\langle T_r \rangle$ as a function of the restart rate for $\tau_d=1/2$ and different values of $\tau_b$ (see SI for corroboration of these results via numerical simulations).
-We then observe that diffusive home-range search is always superior to diffusive free-range search---regardless of how slow home returns are.
+In \fref{diffusive home-range}B, we plot $\langle T_r \rangle$ as a function of the restart rate for $\tau_d=1/2$ and different values of $\tau_b$ (see Appendix \ref{APP_Eq8_cor} for numerical corroboration of these results).
+We then observe that diffusive search with home returns is always superior to diffusive free-range search---regardless of how slow home returns are.
 This can also be seen directly from \eref{MFPT-main} by noting that $\langle T_r \rangle$ there is finite for $r>0$, but diverges for $r=0$ where the searcher does not return home.

 Diving deeper, we observe that two things happen as we increase the ballistic (return) time scale: (i) it takes more time for the searcher to locate the target, i.e., $\langle T_r\rangle$ becomes larger; and (ii) the optimal restart rate, $r^*$, which minimizes $\langle T_r\rangle$ becomes smaller.
 The first effect is easy to understand by inspection of the return term in \eref{MFPT-main}.
 Quantitative analysis of the second effect reveals a non trivial scaling relation.